Q&A with Lisa Borders ‘79, CEO of LMB Group, LLC

-In this interview with DukeJournos, CEO of LMB Group, LLC, Former President/CEO of Times Up!, and Former President of the WNBA, Lisa Borders (Trinity '79) discusses her experience working as a senior executive and elected official as well as strategies she used at the forefront of organizations in the public, private and nonprofit sectors.
+Lisa Borders '79, CEO of LMB Group, LLC, Former President/CEO of Time's Up, and Former President of the WNBA, discusses her experience working as a senior executive and elected official as well as strategies she used at the forefront of organizations in the public, private and nonprofit sectors.

 Major at Duke: French

-In this interview with DukeJournos, CEO of LMB Group, LLC, Former President/CEO of Times Up!, and Former President of the WNBA, Lisa Borders ’79 discusses her experience working as a senior executive and elected official as well as strategies she used at the forefront of organizations in the public, private and nonprofit sectors.
+In this interview with DukeJournos, Lisa Borders ’79, CEO of LMB Group, LLC, Former President/CEO of Time’s Up, and Former President of the WNBA, discusses her experience working as a senior executive and elected official as well as strategies she used at the forefront of organizations in the public, private and nonprofit sectors.

 Q: Having held positions as President and CEO of Time’s Up! and President of the WNBA, you are no stranger to mass communications.
 How did you harness the power of the press to spread your organizations’ various missions?